top of page

 San Gorgonio summit from Chocolate Drop Trail in Desert Hot Spring

-After the 3rd hill, the trail descended into a wash that led to Chocolate Drop.
+After the final flag hill, the trail descended into a wash that led to Chocolate Drop.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs